 CO# Course outcomes CO1 To help the students appreciate the essential complementarily between 'VALUES' and 'SKILLS' to ensure sustained happiness and prosperity which are the core aspirations of all human beings.
 CO2 To facilitate the development of a Holistic perspective among students towards life, profession and happiness, based on a correct understanding of the Human reality and the rest of Existence.
 Such a holistic perspective forms the basis of Value based living in a natural way.
-CO3 To highlight plausible implications of such a Holistic understanding in terms of ethical human conduct, trustful and mutually satisfying human behavior and mutually enriching interaction with Nature.
+CO3 human conduct, trustful and mutually satisfying human behavior and mutuall enriching interaction with Nature.
+Note: Th his course is intended to provide a much needed orientational input in Value